 Alternative 2.
-If recreational landings exceed the recreational ACL, recreational landings will be monitored for a persistence in increased landings and if deemed necessary, in the following fishing year reduce the length of the recreational fishing season and the recreational ACL by the amount of the recreational ACL overage.
+Retain the current recreational inseason accountability measure.
+If the recreational landings exceed the recreational annual catch limit, then during the following fishing year, recreational landings will be monitored for a persistence in increased landings.
+If necessary, the National Marine Fisheries Service will reduce the length of the recreational fishing season and the recreational annual catch limit by the amount of the recreational overage.

 Preferred Alternative 3.
-NMFS will annually announce the length of the recreational fishing season based on catch rates from the previous season.
+Remove the current recreational accountability measure that closes the recreational sector in-season.
+The National Marine Fisheries Service will annually announce the length of the recreational fishing season based on catch rates from the previous season.
 The fishing season will start on January 1 and end on the date National Marine Fisheries Service projects the recreational annual catch limit will be met.